 Students enroll in this program to seek post-graduation employment in positions typically including dental assistant.
 The Dental Assistant program is 900 contact hours over a period of 40 weeks.
-All students must complete the program with a minimum of 54 quarter credit hours.
+All students must complete the program with 54 quarter credit hours.
 Prior to graduation, students are required to complete an externship for a total of 260 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
 Upon successful completion of the program, graduates will be awarded a Dental Assistant Diploma.

 A license is not required to work as a Dental Assistant in California.
 This program does not offer national certifications at this time.
-Upon completion of the program, students are eligible to sit for the optional California Registered Dental Assistant exam; however, passage of the exam is not required to obtain employment in the field.
+Upon completion of the program, students are eligible to sit for the optional California Registered Dental Assistant exam.
 The Dental Board of California (DBC) is the sole authority in the state of California to issue the Registered Dental Assistant License.
-A license is not required to work as a Dental Assistant in California.
-To become a Registered Dental Assistant it is necessary to pass the three examinations issued by the Dental Board of California.
+To become a Registered Dental Assistant, it is necessary to pass the three examinations issued by the Dental Board of California.
 See www.dbc.ca.gov for more information regarding registration and eligibility.
+This registration exam is not required for graduates to become employed in the field, but it may be useful to them in the future.

 The Institution cannot guarantee a student's ability to pass optional certification exams offered by external certifying agencies, nor their eligibility either to take a national certification exam or become certified or registered.
 A student's eligibility may depend on his or her work experience, secondary and/or postsecondary education credentials, the results of a criminal background check, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
 Some employers and/or externship/practicum sites may themselves require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
 The background check may include, but is not limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
 Felony or serious misdemeanor convictions may limit or restrict employment as well as externship/practicum placement opportunities where background checks are required.